mathiasrw/cmdmix/README.md

 Ok - so for some reason you rneed to write `%2` without it getting replaced.
 Plesae use `%%2` in your command to execute as `%2` without it being replaced.

-## Keep an eye on thinkgs
+## Keep an eye on things

-You can have the final command printed that is about to be executed by setting the `PRINT_CMD` enviroment boolean flag (1 or 0)
+You can have the final command printed before it gets executed by setting the `PRINT_CMD` enviroment boolean flag (1 or 0).
+This is usefull to create transparency and when debugging.

     PRINT_CMD=1 cmdmix 'deno run -A ./%1.run.ts'